-Students choose one graduate course (minimum three units) as an elective to support and complement their particular research interests.
-Students may, in consultation with their senior supervisor, select a REM course or another graduate course.
+Students choose four graduate courses (18 units minimum) as electives to support and complement their particular research interests.
+Students may, in consultation with their senior supervisor, select REM courses and/or other graduate courses.

 Academic Requirements within the Graduate General Regulations